-When it comes to grads photography for a senior girl, the most beautiful images are the ones where the subject is relaxed and comfortable, because this is where her personality and spirit will shine.
+When it comes to grads photography, the most beautiful images of senior girls are the ones where the subjects are relaxed and comfortable, because this is where their personalities and spirits will shine.

-CLG grad and family photographer Kellee Kromarek Hann is a master of grads photography, with a seemingly endless list of posing ideas that are both flattering, and help her subjects relax into it.
-So we asked her to share her go-to poses and prompts that make taking gorgeous senior girl portraits easy!
+CLG grad and family photographer Kellee Kromarek Hann is a master at senior photography, with a seemingly endless list of girl poses that are both flattering, and help her subjects relax into it.
+So we asked her to share her go-to female poses and prompts that make taking gorgeous high school senior girl portraits easy!

 Related: Prompts & Poses for Guys

-Senior girl grad photography sessions are some of my very favorite sessions to shoot, as the girls are all so unique.
-I’m always quite impressed and inspired by the way they carry themselves… so much more confident than I ever remember feeling at that age!
+Senior girl grad photography sessions are some of my very favourite sessions to shoot, as the girls are all so unique.
+I’m always quite impressed and inspired by the way my models carry themselves… so much more confident than I ever remember feeling at that age!

-Leaning is a great way to relax your subject, as it gives her something to do with her body.
+Leaning is a great way to relax a senior girl during the photo shoot, as it gives her something to do with her body.
 So if she’s a little nervous when she first arrives for her grads photography session, it’s a great pose to start with.
 Walls are the perfect place to lean, and create powerful images by ensuring they have great texture, colour or views.

 There are multiple variations on both sitting and standing whilst leaning against a wall that you can try:

-The walking shot is a classic in grads photography, try these for variety:
+The walking shot is a classic in grads photography.
+Try these natural girl poses for variety:

 Sitting offers lots of opportunity for really casual poses, which in turn helps your senior girl relax into it.
-Try these great poses which all give her something natural to do with her hands:
+Try these great posing guides which all give her something natural to do with her hands:

 Get variation by moving around and shooting from behind, prompting her to look back at you and smile, or look back and down at the ground.

-Don’t forget to get in close when she’s seated for a quick and classic headshot.
+Don’t forget to get in close when your model is sitting for a quick and classic headshot.
 Combined with a wide aperture, this foliage behind her makes for a beautiful, dense backdrop creating great separation.

 Use low walls for casual seating, especially in urban areas.
-Note it’s made much more dynamic simply by having her lean back on her hand and crossing one leg, which creates interesting lines.
+Note it’s made much more dynamic simply by having the girl lean back on her hand and crossing one leg, which creates interesting lines.

 Sitting side on with legs outstretched, one knee bent is a more natural sitting position.
 It also gives your senior girl somewhere to rest one of her hands, and adds pleasing lines.

-In this image, the small act of placing the feet on difference steps makes a big difference to the overall look.
-Her bent knee adds interesting lines and her body turned slightly away from camera is a flattering silhouette for a senior girl.
+In this image, the small act of placing the feet on different steps makes a big difference to the overall look.
+Her bent knee adds interesting lines and her body turned slightly away from the camera is a flattering silhouette for a senior girl.

-I have a few favourite poses for head shots that frame the face in a more arty way than the classic headshot:
+I have a few favourite poses for portrait photography that frame the girl’s face in a more arty way than the classic headshot:

-If they have a dress or some type of kimono or wrap, I love to catch the movement, so I’ll ask them twirl like they are six years old.
+Twirling is one of my favourite girl poses.
+If they have a dress or some type of kimono or wrap, I love to catch the movement, so I’ll ask them to twirl like they are six years old.

 Use a fast shutter speed to freeze the motion, and slow it down if you want to capture some movement.